Skip to content

 output: THIRD

-Each child DAG contains its own type: agent step focused on a specific task — analysis, implementation, or verification.
+Each child DAG contains its own action: agent.run step focused on a specific task — analysis, implementation, or verification.

 Parallel Agent Sub-DAGs